Ajwinarski/Aurora/README.md

-# Arduino RFID Door Lock V2
+# Aurora
-Arduino Uno R3 RFID and Keypad Door Lock Code and Setup
+A Radio Frequency Identification (RFID) and Keypad Door Lock for the Arduino Uno R3

 ## Parts List